Or, “it may be a transparent path, but dang, there were some big rocks along the way.”

 It seemed all you needed to launch a shiny new blockchain offer was to show up at a conference and sound like an expert.
 Money seemed to materialize out of thin air.
 People were going into conferences with an idea on a napkin and walking out with investments of $20M+. it seemed everyone was applying blockchain to some new use case, launching a new token, or claiming to be tracking stuff “on the blockchain” (as if there was only one).

 Digital empires rose in an instant.
 ICOs generated millions.
 Blockchain-focused venture capital firms launched to great fanfare.
 And I got asked to speak all over the world.

 London!
 Los Angeles!
 Denver!
 Calgary!
 It’s the Transparent Path Fall 2018 Roadshow — a sign of the global interest in blockchain during 2017-2018.

 Blockchain eats itself

 But all hype finally faces reality, and in early 2019, the “Crypto Winter” struck the industry.
 People were sick of hearing about blockchain.
-Many enterprise tech leaders struggled to understand the difference between it and crypto – and had no interest in spending the time to really understand that difference.
+Scams were being uncovered.
+Many enterprise tech leaders struggled to understand the difference between blockchain and crypto – and had zero interest in spending the time to really understand that difference.
 Worse, there was no hockey stick return for investors.